barumau/pandunia/engli/pandunia-engli.md

 -er : suffix for doer
 -i : suffix for adjectives
 -ia : suffix for areas
+-iste : one who supports a certain ideology or a way of life
 -u : suffix for verbs with OVS word order
 ##a
 a : but (whereas)